Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Changelog

-### 1.0.0 (2020-Q1)
+### 1.0.0 (2020-02-02)
-* (grizzelbee) Rewritten adapter from scratch - therefore it's incompatible with prior versions and needs to be freshly installed.
+* (grizzelbee) Rewritten adapter from scratch - therefor it's incompatible with prior versions and needs to be installed freshly.
 * (grizzelbee) Fix: fixed all build-errors
 * (grizzelbee) Fix: Fixed "NRefreshToken is not a function"-Bug
-* (grizzelbee) Chg: removed Push-API option (may be introduced newly when API supports this)
+* (grizzelbee) Chg: removed Push-API checkbox (may be introduced newly when API supports this)
 * (grizzelbee) Chg: New Icon
-* (grizzelbee) New: added support for Non german Miele-Accounts - please open an Issue, when more are needed
+* (grizzelbee) New: added support for Non german Miele-Accounts (ALL should be included)
+* (grizzelbee) Completely new layout of datapoints
+* (grizzelbee) Devicetypes are grouped now

 ### 0.9.1 (2019-07-26)